naddison36/tx2uml/README.md

   txHash(s)   transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
 If running for multiple transactions, the comma-separated list of transaction hashes must not have white spaces

 Options:
   -e, --onlyToken              get transfers only from token events.
 No ETH transfers will be included.
-Use when provider does not
+Use when provider does not support debug_traceTransaction with custom tracer. (default: false)
+  --mapSource <mapped-source>  Maps contracts to similar verified contracts on Etherscan.
+Useful for factory deployed contracts.
+                               Left of the colon ":" is a comma-separated list of addresses that don't have verified source code.
+                               In them middle is colon ":" that separates the two lists.
+                               Right of the colon ":" is a comma-separated list of addresses that have verified source code.
+                               For example: --mapSource 0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640:0x8f8EF111B67C04Eb1641f5ff19EE54Cda062f163
-                   support debug_traceTransaction with custom tracer. (default: false) -h, --help       display help for command
+  -h, --help                   display help for command
 ```

 ### Copy command